What can you take away from Cambridge University Virtual Open Days?

 5. Depth over breadth.

-By depth over breadth, admissions tutors were talking about going into detail around certain specifics rather than reeling off a long list of what you have done/read etc. For example, if you are applying for Medicine and have completed five work experience placements, don’t just list each of them.
+By depth over breadth, admissions tutors are talking about going into detail around certain specifics rather than reeling off a long list of what you have done/read etc. For example, if you are applying for Medicine and have completed five work experience placements, don’t just list each of them.

 The tutors reading your statement see much more value in picking out a certain experience or placement than truly reflecting on the time you spent there.